 \subsection{Temperature calibration}

-After inserting an energy density $e_N$ in the strained lattice, we observe that initially $T$ increases with time from its zero starting value and then following some relatively large fluctuations the system is settled at thermal equilibrium after at most $10^3~t_u$.
-The temperature $T(t)$ as a function of time is computed in our microcanonical MD simulations through the energy equipartition relation
+When an energy density $e_N$ is inserted in the strained graphene lattice, we observe that initially the total kinetic energy increases with time from its zero starting value and then following some relatively large fluctuations the system is settled at thermal equilibrium after at most $10^3~t_u$.
+The time evolution of the system's temperature $T(t)$ towards equilibrium is computed in our microcanonical MD simulations through the energy equipartition relation

 where $k_B$ is the Boltzmann constant.